rubiin/ultimate-nest/docs/linting.md

 ### Pre-commit

 Staged files are automatically linted and tested before each commit.
-See `lint-staged.config.js` to update.
+See `lint-staged` on package.json to update.

 ### Editor